A Multi-MW Proton/Electron Linac at KEK: Introduction

 \section{Introduction}

 ~~~~The {\em Standard Model} (SM) of particle physics gives a coherent quantum-mechanical description of electromagnetic, weak and strong interactions based on fundamental constituents --- quarks and leptons --- interacting via force carriers --- photons, W and Z bosons, and gluons.
 The SM is supported by two theoretical `pillars': the {\em gauge principle} and the {\em Higgs mechanism} for particle mass generation.
-The beginning of the new era in theoretical cosmology is closely associated with the development of the SM.
-Indeed, the subjects of elementary particles, astrophysics and cosmology have become inextricably interconnected, which has led to great advances in our understanding of the universe \cite{belusevic}.

-In the SM, where electroweak symmetry is broken by the Higgs mechanism, the mass of a particle depends on its interaction with the Higgs field, a medium that permeates the universe.
-The photon and the gluon do not have such couplings, and so they remain massless.
-The SM predicts the existence of a neutral spin-0 particle associated with the Higgs field, but it does not predict its mass.
-All of the couplings of the Higgs particle to gauge bosons and fermions are completely determined in the SM in terms of electroweak coupling constants and fermion masses.

 Whereas the gauge principle has been firmly established through precision electroweak measurements, the Higgs mechanism is yet to be fully tested.

-Preliminary results on searches for a SM Higgs boson were presented in July 2012 by the ATLAS and CMS collaborations at the CERN Large Hadron Collider (LHC) \cite{ATLAS, CMS}.
+Preliminary results on searches for a SM Higgs boson were presented in 2012 by the ATLAS and CMS collaborations at the CERN {\em Large Hadron Collider} (LHC) \cite{ATLAS, CMS}.
 A state decaying to several distinct final states had been observed with a statistical significance of five standard deviations.
 The observed state has a mass of about 125 GeV.
 Its production rate is consistent with the predicted rate for the SM Higgs boson.
 Event yields in different production topologies and different decay modes are self-consistent \cite{PDG}.

 To discover a new particle (such as the Higgs boson), or to search for physics beyond the SM, usually requires the use of high-energy hadron or electron-positron colliders.
 However, many important discoveries in particle physics have been made using proton beams with relatively low energies but high intensities (flavor mixing in quarks and in neutrinos are noteworthy examples).
+Experiments with high-intensity neutrino beams, e.g., are designed primarily to explore the mass spectrum of the neutrinos and their properties under the CP symmetry.

+Some of the most important discoveries emerged from high-precision studies of K mesons (`kaons'), in particular {\em neutral kaons}.
+A deeper insight into CP violation is expected to be gained from measurements of ultra-rare kaon decays such as $K_{\rm L}^{0} \rightarrow \pi^{0}\nu\bar{\nu}$ and $K_{\rm L}^{+} \rightarrow \pi^{+}\nu\bar{\nu}$.
+These decays provide important information on higher-order effects in electroweak interactions, and therefore can serve as a probe of new phenomena not predicted by the Standard Model.

 The physics programs briefly described in this note are, to a large extent, complementary to each other.
 For instance, neutrino oscillation experiments and searches for permanent electric dipole moments both look for new sources of CP violation, a phenomenon which reflects the fundamental difference between matter and antimatter.